SESAME-Synchrotron/BEATS_tomoscan/docs/source/dashboard_mainWindow.rst

       $ tmux a -t "session name"
       $ Esc, Ctrl b ,d (to de-attach the session)

+.. warning:: Make sure the TCPServerSocket.py is running on the server.

 .. warning:: There is an interlocking between (Start, Stop, Restart) for all operations, it depends on the status of the IOCs if it is running or not.

 .. warning:: If one of the common IOCs is stopped, the other controlling sections will be disabled until all the common IOCs are running.